vpsfreecz/vpsadminos/osctl-image/man/man8/osctl-image.8.md

 Image building programs define builders and actual images to be built.
 Builders are simply containers in which the images are built.

-`osctl-image` requires three executable files in the current working
+`osctl-image` requires three executable files in the build scripts
 directory: `bin/config`, `bin/runner` and `bin/test`.

 `bin/config` is used to gather information about builders and images.
 It is